primetogo/SecretEnough/README.md

 SetupTools
 manual/doc link: https://pypi.python.org/pypi/setuptools#downloads

-Please install font and module in github before using progran
+Please install font and module in github before using program

 How to use this program?